March 19, 2018

 The rationale behind AWA’s attempts to protect the sensitive core areas and minimize impacts in the surrounding buffer zones is to ensure the persistence of the region’s ecological and recreational value.

 The Bistcho Lake gas processing plant becomes operational.

-The Bistcho Lake / Cameron Hills Draft Resource Management Plan is released.
+In April, the Bistcho Lake / Cameron Hills Draft Resource Management Plan is released.
 The plan was prepared by Alberta Environmental Protection.

 Concerns arise in the late 1980s about the impact of land use and timber harvesting on woodland caribou and permafrost in the Bistcho Lake/Cameron Hills area.